otrv4/otrv4/otrv4.md

 MKmac = SHA3-256(0x01 || Cr_message_id)
 ```

+You may need to use receiving chain keys older than `message_id-1` to calculate the current if you have missed previous messages.

 Use the "mac key" (`MKmac`) to verify the MAC on the message.
 If it does not verify, reject the message.
 If the MAC verifies, decrypt the message using the "encryption key" (`MKenc`).